MyCryptoHQ/knowledge-base-content/general-knowledge/about-mycrypto/mycryptos-quicktips.md

 26. Double check the URL: it's always [https://mycrypto.com](https://mycrypto.com)
 27. Follow us on Twitter for important alerts: [https://twitter.com/mycrypto](https://twitter.com/mycrypto)
 28. For new accounts, especially cold storage, send small amount in & out
-29. [https://ethplorer.io/ allows you to easily see token balances and transfers](https://ethplorer.io/) allows you to easily see token balances and transfers
+29. [https://ethplorer.io/](https://ethplorer.io/) allows you to easily see token balances and transfers
 30. If you ever have an Issue with you Swap, click the orange "Issue with your Swap?" button on the Swap page.
 This will get you help fastest!
 31. If you have accidentally visited or typed a malicious site, clean out your recent history and autocomplete
 32. If you mistyped your private key, you can try the tool at the bottom of our helpers page: [https://legacy.mycrypto.com/helpers.html](https://legacy.mycrypto.com/helpers.html)